It took more than two years to create BENJA.

 It is mandatory in the European Union to state on the label of foods containing trehalose that “trehalose is a source of glucose”.
 This is because trehalose is composed of two units of glucose.
 However, the unique way in which these glucose units are linked together gives trehalose its remarkable effects, which differ substantially from glucose.
 In studies, lab animals that receive glucose in the drinking water are more likely to age faster and die, while in studies where animals receive trehalose in the drinking water, they live longer.

 What about the absorption of trehalose in the gut?

 The gut can normally only absorb simple sugars, such as glucose.
 Trehalose is a double sugar (a “disaccharide”): it consists of two glucose units that are linked together via a special bond.
 Mammals have an enzyme in the gut (“trehalase”) that can cut trehalose into two pieces, namely in two glucose units, which can then be absorbed by the gut.
 Nevertheless, trehalose can exert effects in the body, since trehalose in the drinking water has longevity-promoting effects in various species of lab animals, even though they have trehalase in the gut.
 Apparently, not all trehalose in the gut is broken down by trehalase and part of the trehalose can be absorbed.

-Glycine does this, among other things, by causing epigenetic changes.
 The epigenome is the intricate molecular machinery surrounding the DNA that determines which genes are active or inactive.
 “Epigenetic” means that certain genes can be switched on or off in the cell.